For Minor Children

 - Obtain permission of the selected guardians before appointing them in your legal documents.

 Great care must be taken when selecting the individual who will administer and distribute your child(ren)’s inheritance or trust funds.
-This individual is seen as a fiduciary, which is a person or institution legally responsible for the financial affairs of another.
+This individual is seen as a fiduciary, which is a person or institution legally responsible for the financial assets of the child.
 Fiduciaries are held to the highest standards of care and loyalty in performing this role.

-Who will you appoint to manage an inheritance left upon your death?
+Who will you appoint as this fiduciary to manage an inheritance left upon your death?
 What if you and the other biological parent are divorced or were never married?
-Even though he or she may rear your minor child(ren) to adulthood, would you also want them to control the inheritance you leave behind?
-Or would you prefer a person of your choosing to administer and distribute your money for the benefit of your child(ren) until they are old enough to manage it on their own.
-You might want to set a certain age or condition.
+Even though the surviving parent may rear your minor child(ren) to adulthood, would you also want them to control the inheritance you leave behind?
+Or would you prefer a person of your choosing administer and distribute your money for the benefit of your child(ren) until they are old enough to manage it on their own.
+You might want to set a certain age or condition to trigger the distribution to that child or grandchild.

 There are three options when it comes to selecting financial fiduciaries, each with its own advantages and disadvantages.